qgis/QGIS-Documentation/source/docs/training_manual/introduction/overview.rst

 |basic| The Map Canvas
 ...............................................................................

-This is where the map itself is displayed and where all layers are loaded.
+This is where the map itself is displayed and where layers are loaded.
+In the map canvas you can interact with the visible layers: zoom in/out, move the map, select features and many other operations that we will deeply see in the next sections.

 |basic| The Status Bar
 ...............................................................................